How to find the best Alibaba legitimate and verified suppliers

 Step 6: Create a prospective supplier list

-Having taken the steps above, you’re ready to start building a list of prospective suppliers.
+Having taken the steps above, you're ready to start building a list of prospective suppliers.
+Create a spreadsheet and collect the following information before contacting suppliers:

 • Name